wpmudev/qa/readme.txt

 `add_theme_support( 'qa_script' );`

-When you feel that the Q&A section is ready for primetime, if your theme supports [custom menus](http://en.support.wordpress.com/menus/), you could add direct links to http://yoursite.com/questions/ and even to http://yoursite.com/questions/ask/ to your main menu.
+When you feel the Q&A section is ready for prime time, if your theme supports [custom menus](http://en.support.wordpress.com/menus/), you could add direct links to http://yoursite.com/questions/ and even to http://yoursite.com/questions/ask/ to your main menu.

 == Changelog ==

+= 1.1 =
+* BuddyPress integration
+* prevent extra large font on single question page

 = 1.0.1 =
 * show message when non-logged-in user tries to vote